Irina Kakhovskaya: Biography

+Early life

 She was born into the family of a land surveyor and a national teacher.
 From 28 August 1897 to 25 May 1903, she studied at the Mariinsky Institute for Orphans of Noble Birth in Saint Petersburg, from which she graduated with a silver medal.
 Then she entered the historical and philological department of the Women's Pedagogical Institute.

+Political commitment and first imprisonment

 Since 1905, she was carried away by revolutionary ideas after she heard the speech of Maxim Gorky.
-Thanks to her acquaintance with Alexandra Kollontai, for some time she supported the ideas of social democracy and briefly sided with the Bolsheviks in Saint Petersburg, becoming secretary of their local district organisation.
+Probably thanks also to her acquaintance with Alexandra Kollontai, for some time she supported the ideas of social democracy and briefly sided with the Bolsheviks in Saint Petersburg, becoming secretary of their local district organisation.
 Soon Kakhovskaya changed her views and joined the far-left Union of Socialist Revolutionary Maximalists.
 In the summer of 1906, she carried on revolutionary propaganda among the peasants in the villages of the Samara Governorate.